Siberian Cats, Allergies & Fel d Testing

 Bottom Line

-No cat is 100% hypoallergenic, but Siberian cats are one of the best options for many people with cat allergies.
+No cat is 100% hypoallergenic, but Siberian cats are the best option for many people with cat allergies.
 Testing your personal reaction before committing is the most reliable way to decide.

 Call or Text Us for More Information About Our Allergy Testing Kits